New Space Order: Democratic Union (United Galaxy or U.G.)

 A governing nation that expanded its habitat with immigrants from Earth.
-The Democratic Union is the name of the government, its official name is the "United Galaxy."
-The setting is Earth inherited after Ace Combat 3 → Starblade.
+The Democratic Union is the name of the government, its official name is the United Galaxy.
 In the beginning, it fell into a state of war with the Military Empire.
 In politics, while the Unity is with the title, it is effectively governed by multinational corporations such as General Resource and Neucom Incorporated.
 Said multinational corporations also finance its military, the United Galaxy Space Force (UGSF).

-Immediately after they made advancement in space, a war aimed at gaining autonomy on the first republic planet (named the 23 Day War) occurred which the Union side won.
+Immediately after they made advancement in space, a war aimed at gaining autonomy on the first republic planet (named the 23-Day War) occurred which the Union side won.
 As a countermeasure, the UGSF was established.
-In New Space Order -Link of Life-, the Earth is already a remote district far away from the political center, like a strategically low-value region.
+In New Space Order -Link of Life-, Earth is already a remote district far away from the political center, like a strategically low-value region.
 The UGSF is also used in settings of repeated fighting with a variety of enemies (such as Bosconians and Galaga) that appear in games produced by Namco.
-These forces are not treated in the game because of their encounter in the second half of the game story (in addition to Earth being in a remote area, the operational ship that is supposed to have been completed at the end of the war for Solvalou) or because they are treated as a "quasi-disaster class hostile forces" (Still, it is a setting that operated the Special Attack Team, or "SAT," by spending a fleet-sized budget (back money)).
-In the setting of New Space Order -Link of Life-, four Dragoon mother ships of the SAT fleet were secretly advancing on Earth and it was planned to annihilate the Empire Army.
-Even the Sacred Religious Ship, which was unknown, that was encountered at the time.
+These forces are not treated in the game because of their encounter in the second half of the game story (in addition to Earth being in a remote area, the operational ship that is supposed to have been completed at the end of the war for Solvalou) or because they are treated as a "quasi-cataclysm-level threat." (still, it is a setting that operated the Special Attack Team, or "SAT," by spending a fleet-sized budget (back money)).

+In -Link of Life-, four SAT Dragoons were secretly advancing on Earth and it was planned to annihilate both the Imperials and the then-unknown Sacred Religious State.
 The unit balances the cost and performance, which made it easy to handle.
-Additionally, a space fighter called, "spacecraft," is set to be the strongest of all nations.
-Furthermore, it is most relevant to other works of the UGSF series such as the Geo Calibur 2, the successor to the Geosword which appeared in "Starblade," and the Dragoon IDS, the mass-produced successor of the original Dragoon which appeared in "Galaxian 3: Project Dragoon."
+Additionally, spacecraft were set to be the strongest of all nations, most relevant to other works of the UGSF series such as the GeoCalibur 2, the successor to the GeoSword, and the Dragoon IDS, the mass-produced successor of the original Dragoon.